-For our analysis of the landfall, we require a front detection scheme to track and visualise the evolution of the fronts close to orography in the comparatively high-resolution NORA10 hindcasts and WRF simulations.
+For our analysis of the landfall, we require a front detection scheme to track and visualize the evolution of the fronts close to orography in the comparatively high-resolution NORA10 hindcasts and WRF simulations.
 There are different approaches for the automated detection of fronts, but all of them struggle to detect fronts in the vicinity of orography.
-Many of the difficulties arise from the need of higher derivatives to pinpoint the exact location of a front line (e.g. in Hewson, 1998; Jenkner et al., and that exceed a given minimum volume.
+Many of the difficulties arise from the need of higher derivatives to pinpoint the exact location of a front line (e.g. in Hewson, 1998; Jenkner et al., 2010; Berry et al., 2011).
+We therefore follow the approach of Spensberger and Sprenger (2018) and detect frontal volumes instead of front lines.
+Frontal volumes are defined as coherent volumes where the local thermodynamic gradient exceeds a given threshold, and that exceed a given minimum volume.
 With this approach, we require only a first derivative of a thermodynamic field.

-95 2010; Berry et al., 2011).
-We therefore follow the approach of Spensberger and Sprenger (2018) and detect frontal volumes instead of front lines.
-Frontal volumes are defined as coherent volumes where the local thermodynamic gradient exceeds a given threshold